Leadership

 Melissa Marotta Houser, M.D. (she/they)

-Mel Houser, M.D. (she/they) is an autistic/PDA/ADHD/dyslexic/dyspraxic/dyscalculic Board Certified Family Physician.
+Mel Houser, M.D. (she/they) is an Autistic/PDA/ADHD/dyslexic/dyspraxic/dyscalculic Board Certified Family Physician.
 Except for the doctor part, she didn’t know any of these things about herself until age 37.
-In fact, she was diagnosed autistic on the 2 year anniversary of her child’s diagnosis.
-“Dr. Mel” is passionate about teaching kids (with all types of brains) about their brains.
-She loves helping patients of all ages to discover their true selves.
-She loves empowering patients to become self-actualized self-advocates for what they need in this world.
-Mel gets dopamine from supporting multigenerational neurodivergent families to overcome society’s broken systems and discover the truth that there is no one “right” way to be a person.
+“Dr. Mel” is passionate about helping patients of all ages learn about their brains and build connections to overcome society’s broken systems and discover the truth that “there is no one right way to be a person,” (to quote her child at age 5).

 Connie Beal is the Director of United Way’s Working Bridges program.
 Working Bridges partners with employers to support employee retention.
 She supports a team of Resource Coordinators in workplaces across Northwest, Central, and Northeast Vermont to support employees by addressing access to housing, transportation, healthcare, and so many other fundamental human needs.